George M. Murray was born on the Fourth of July 1879 at Morgan’s Station, Fayette County, PA, the son of Elijah and Hannah (Minerd) Murray.

 On July 2, 1908, at Greensburg, Westmoreland County, PA, at the age of 29, George married Ida Kooser ( ? -1970), the daughter of Samuel S. and Hester Ann (Basinger) Kooser of Dunbar Township.

-They had two children – Anna Warrick and Hazel Pearl Johnson.
-Sadly, they also lost two children who were stillborn -- a daughter on Oct.
-12, 1908, and a son on April 29, 1916.
-The babies were laid to rest in what was known at the time as the Levi Grim Graveyard.
+They were the parents of four children – Anna Warrick and Hazel Pearl Johnson as well as two children who were stillborn.
+One unnamed daughter was born and died Oct.
+12, 1908, with no physician present, and an unnamed son likewise on April 29, 1916.
+The physician attending the 1916 delivery wrote that "Child had been dead in uterus some days."
+The babies' tender remains were laid to rest in what was known at the time as the Levi Grim Graveyard.